- SAP has very low accuracy, and other vendors are not able to understand how to manage this inaccuracy.

 Example: The Illusion That was Netweaver

-Netweaver was the major marketing tentpole that preceded HANA (SAP’s new database).
-For a while, you could not read about a SAP announcement without some reference being made to Netweaver.
+Netweaver was the primary marketing tentpole that preceded HANA (SAP’s new database).
+For a while, you could not read about an SAP announcement without some reference being made to Netweaver.

 We have spent enough time analyzing Netweaver over the years to state with confidence that Netweaver was never actually anything.

 NetWeaver was a name that was appended to pre-existing products.